If you’re a light mobile user, it’s best to choose a low-cost Pay As You Go plan with no monthly subscription or credit expiry.

 At present, we’d recommend the following SIM cards for a light mobile user:

-ASDA Mobile is our recommended network for the majority of light mobile users.
-With a free SIM card from ASDA Mobile, you can use your mobile phone with no regular monthly charges.
-The only requirement is you must use your phone at least once every 270 days (although outgoing calls will be suspended when you reach 180 days of inactivity, with you then needing to follow a short process to re-activate a full service).
+ASDA Mobile offers a Pay As You Go service with coverage from EE.
+Using an ASDA Mobile SIM card, it’s possible to use your mobile phone with no regular monthly charges.
+The only requirement is you’ll need to use your SIM card for a chargeable activity at least once every 270 days (although outgoing phone calls will be suspended after 180 days of inactivity, with you then needing to follow a short process to reactivate a complete service).

-On ASDA Mobile, you can top-up from £1 each time (£5 if you’re topping up in-store with a voucher).
-Optionally, you can also decide to set up an automatic top-up for when your Pay As You Go balance drops below a certain amount.
+The minimum top-up on ASDA Mobile is just £1 if you’re topping up by phone, or £5 if you’re topping up in store with a voucher.
+You can optionally decide to set up automatic top-ups for when your Pay As You Go balance drops below a certain amount.

-giffgaff is another popular option for light mobile users, offering coverage from O2 rather than EE.
-On giffgaff, it’s possible to use your phone with no regular monthly charges – you’ll just need to use your phone at least once every 180 days.
+giffgaff is another popular option for light mobile users, offering 2G, 3G and 4G coverage from O2.
+On giffgaff, it’s possible to use your mobile phone with no regular monthly charges – you’ll just need to use your phone at least once every 180 days.

 |Vodafone Pay As You Go 1